Japan cautiously moves toward stern response to Russia after years of trying to improve relations

 After the sanctions announcement, Ukrainian Foreign Minister Dmytro Kuleba said his country expects “a stronger reaction” and “a stronger action” by Japan.

-Japan is now considering further sanctions, including exports bans on semiconductors and other high-tech products to Russia, Japanese news outlet NHK reported Thursday.
-Such tougher sanctions, in line with the United States and other Western countries, would mark a significant step for Japan.
+Japan is now considering further sanctions, including export bans on semiconductors and other high-tech products to Russia, Japanese news outlet NHK reported Thursday.
+Such an escalation of penalties, in line with the United States and other Western countries, would mark a significant step for Japan.

 “If the situation further worsens, we must promptly consider further measures,” Kishida told the Japanese parliament on Thursday.
-“Japan’s cooperation with the U.S., E.U., and other European countries is very important to demonstrate the strong will of the international community uniting against Russia.”
+“Japan’s cooperation with the U.S., E.U. and other European countries is very important to demonstrate the strong will of the international community uniting against Russia.”

-The country’s desire to demonstrate its ability to work alongside Western allies over the Ukraine crisis is tied to its own anxieties over China’s aggression in the region.
+Japan’s desire to demonstrate its ability to work alongside Western allies over the Ukraine crisis is tied to its anxieties over China’s aggression in the region.

 Leaders of the ruling Liberal Democratic Party warned that if Japan’s response is lackluster, it cannot expect European allies to support them in case of a Chinese invasion of Taiwan.
 Conservative leaders called on Kishida to show that Japan will not stand for regional actors using force to change the territorial status quo — especially in the case of an increasingly aggressive China.

 “In the Asian region, China is threatening the territory and territorial waters of other countries.
-And China is now watching how other countries are responding to Russia,” wrote the editorial board of the conservative newspaper Sankei Shimbun wrote last month.
+And China is now watching how other countries are responding to Russia,” the editorial board of the conservative newspaper Sankei Shimbun wrote last month.
 “We hope that Prime Minister Kishida will demonstrate Japan’s strong stance that it will not allow the status quo to be changed by force.”

-Japan has long feared taking actions that would push Russia closer to China, and has sought to leave room for negotiations with Moscow about a long-running territorial dispute over a small chain of islands off Hokkaido, in northern Japan.
+Japan has long feared taking actions that would push Russia closer to China and has sought to leave room for negotiations with Moscow about a long-running territorial dispute over a small chain of islands off Hokkaido, in northern Japan.

 Japan also relies on Russia for energy imports.
 In 2020, 8.2 percent of Japan’s LNG imports and 14.5 percent of coal imports came from Russia, Nikkei Asia reported.
-Japan said this week that it holds about 240 days’ worth of oil reserves and has no concern that the current crisis will immediately disrupt Japan’s energy supply.
+Japan said this week that it holds about 240 days’ worth of oil reserves and has no concern that the crisis will immediately disrupt its energy supply.

 Under former prime minister Abe, who stepped down in 2020, Japan worked to improve relations with Russia, meeting with Putin 27 times over eight years in an effort to make Russia a strategic partner.
 The bilateral relationship has cooled since those years, as Russia did not alter its relations with China or its stance toward the territorial dispute with Japan.